Ogweno-D/JAVA/TaskApps/Playground/OOP_Concepts/Readme.md

 ## Conclusion

 OOP makes code more organized, reusable, and maintainable.
 The four main principles work together to create robust software systems.
 Practice these concepts with real-world examples to master Java programming! 🚀

+## Any Other Important Business! :smile:

+### 1. Rules for Naming Variables

+- Names can contain letters, digits, underscores, and dollar signs.
+- Names must begin with a letter.
+- Names should start with a lowercase letter and cannot contain whitespace.
+- Names can also begin with `$` and `_`.
+- Names are case-sensitive (e.g., `myVar` and `myvar` are different variables).
+- Reserved words (like Java keywords such as `int` or `boolean`) cannot be used as names.

+Ask what SkyWorlds convention is?